 The engine light, also known as the check engine light, is a crucial indicator that alerts you to potential issues with your vehicle's engine.
 Ignoring or neglecting this warning can lead to more severe damage and costly repairs.
 Understanding how to check your engine light and diagnose the underlying problems is an essential skill for every car owner.
 In this extensive blog post, brought to you by Universal Auto Spares, we will guide you through the step-by-step process of checking your engine light and troubleshooting common issues, empowering you to take proactive measures to maintain your vehicle's performance.

-The Importance of the Engine Light Before delving into the process, let's explore why the engine light is significant and should never be ignored.
+Before delving into the process, let's explore why the engine light is significant and should never be ignored.
 The engine light serves as a diagnostic tool, monitoring the performance of various engine components.
 When a problem is detected, the light illuminates, indicating that a fault code has been stored in the vehicle's onboard computer system.
 Promptly checking the engine light can help identify potential issues early on and prevent further damage.

-Tools and Materials Needed Gather the following tools and materials before proceeding:
+Gather the following tools and materials before proceeding:

 - OBD-II (On-Board Diagnostic) scanner or code reader